xgastaldi/shake-shake/README.md

 0. [Contact](#contact)

 ##Introduction
-This method aims at helping Computer Vision practitioners faced with an overfit problem.
+This method aims at helping computer vision practitioners faced with an overfit problem.
 The idea is to replace, in a 3-branch ResNet, the standard summation of residual branches by a stochastic affine combination.
 The largest tested model improves on the best single shot published result on CIFAR-10 by reaching 2.72% test error.

 ![shake-shake](https://s3.eu-central-1.amazonaws.com/github-xg/architecture3.png)